bradleyjones/apiary/Hive/README.md

 Installing Hive
 ---------------

-* Run "python setup.py develop" to install the Hive binarys in development mode
+* Copy installrc.example to installrc
+* Edit installrc to match your environment
-* Run "sudo install\_configs.sh" to install the Hive configs into /etc. *BEWARE* If running this a second time it will overwrite any modifications made to the apiary configs.
+* Run ./install.sh *BEWARE* If running this a second time it will overwrite any modifications made to the apiary configs.

 Running Hive on localhost
 -------------------------